Justintime50/os-scripting/README.md

 ## Scripts

 ### Deployment Scripts
 The following are an all-inclusive script to deploy a machine, found in the `deploy` folder.
-Many of these are for companies I've worked with or personal machines.
+Many of these are for companies I've worked with or personal use.

 ### Legacy
 The `legacy` folder contains depricated scripts replaced elsewhere.

 ### Single Commands
-See the Single Commands [README](/single-commands.md).
+See the Single Commands [README](/single-commands.md) for info on useful terminal commands.

 ### Troubleshooting
 The following scripts can be used to troubleshoot macOS